scarpazza/home-assistant-konnected-tutorial/README.md

 In my example, I group motion sensors together, door sensors together, and window sensors together.

-The only purpose of this step is to simplify trigger rules and sensor testing when you have many sensors and zones.
+The main purpose of this step is to simplify trigger rules and sensor testing.
+This is especially useful when you have many sensors and zones.

-If you don't care about separating sensors by type, it's still useful to at least put them all in a single group, to simplify trigger automation.
+Even if you don't care about grouping sensors by type, it's still useful to create at least one group where they all belong: this makes it easier for you write trigger automations.

 You do this by adding the following contents to your `groups.yaml` file.
 You might have to remove the original `[]` contents, if that's what you have in that file.